BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 ## 4. Getting Started

 ### 4.1.
-Checking Docker service
+Checking Docker Service

 In the following order:

-To get started, please ensure that the docker daemon is running.
-A quick check can be done with either of the following command:
+1. To get started, please ensure that the Docker daemon is running.
+A quick check can be done with either of the following commands:
 ``` bash
 $ systemctl status docker
 $ service docker status
 ```

-It should show a output similar to below indicating active (running) status:
+It should show an output similar to the below, indicating active (running) status:
 ``` bash
 ● docker.service - Docker Application Container Engine
      Loaded: loaded (/lib/systemd/system/docker.service; enabled; vendor preset: enabled)